About Security Groups

 General Information

-Default security groups are provided for the public Cloud and for each of your VPCs.
-Default security groups are named default
+Default security groups are provided for the public Cloud and for each of your Nets.
+Default security groups are named default and appear in your account.

 To identify your resources more easily, you can add tags to them.
-For more information, see Tagging Your Resources. |
+For more information, see Tagging Your Resources.

-format to every default or custom security group you create.
+3DS OUTSCALE assigns an ID in the sg-xxxxxxxx format to every default or custom security group you create.
 Custom security groups belong to you and you can delete them at any time if needed.
 However, you cannot delete default ones.

 Security Groups for the Public Cloud

 3DS OUTSCALE provides for your account a default security group for use in the public Cloud.
-The initial inbound rules of this default security group only allow instances associated with the same security group to communicate with one another, in TCP, UDP, and ICMP protocols.
+The initial inbound rules of this default security group only allow VMs associated with the same security group to communicate with one another, in TCP, UDP, and ICMP protocols.

 Custom security groups you create for use in the public Cloud do not contain any initial inbound rules.